shujutech/StIGMa/README.md

 - Textbox
 - Combobox, Dropdown
 - Datetime popup
+- Date popup
-- Array of objects (slider to create, update each object)
+- Array of objects (slider to create, update and delete each object)
 - Currency amount
 - Full telephone information with country code, access code etc
 - HTML free text area
+- Grid of rows
 - Create your own, more...